e-ucm/java-tracker/README.md

 A **gameplay** is the flow of interactions that a player performs over these game objects in a sequential order.

-The main typed of game objects supported are:
+The main types of game objects supported are:

 * [Completable](https://github.com/e-ucm/java-tracker/blob/master/tracker/src/main/java/es/eucm/tracker/CompletableTracker.java) - for Game, Session, Level, Quest, Stage, Combat, StoryNode, Race or any other generic Completable.
 Methods: `Initialized`, `Progressed` and `Completed`.
 * [Accessible](https://github.com/e-ucm/java-tracker/blob/master/tracker/src/main/java/es/eucm/tracker/AccessibleTracker.java) - for Screen, Area, Zone, Cutscene or any other generic Accessible.
 Methods: `Accessed` and `Skipped`.